 - Athletic fields may be irrigated between the hours of 9:00 p.m. and 10:00 a.m. at a rate not to exceed one inch per application or more than a total of one inch in multiple applications during any ten-day period.
 All irrigation water must fall on playing surfaces with no outlying areas receiving irrigation water directly from irrigation heads. - Localized dry areas that show signs of drought stress and wilt (curled leaves, footprinting, purpling) may be syringed by the application of water for a cumulative time not to exceed fifteen minutes during any twenty four hour period.
 Syringing may be accomplished with an automated irrigation system or with a hand held hose equipped with an automatic shutoff device at the minimum rate necessary. - Athletic fields may be irrigated between the hours of 9:00 p.m. and 10:00 a.m. during necessary overseeding, sprigging or resodding operations at the minimum rate necessary for a period that does not exceed 60 days.
 Irrigation rates during this restoration period may not exceed one inch of applied water in any seven-day period.
-Syringing is permitted during signs of drought stress and wilt (curled leaves, foot-printing, purpling). - All allowed athletic field irrigation must be applied in a manner to assure that no runoff, puddling or excessive watering occurs. - Irrigation is prohibited on athletic fields that are not scheduled for use within the next 120-day period. - Water may be used for the daily maintenance of pitching mounds, home plate areas and base areas with the use of hand held containers or hand held hoses equipped with an automatic shutoff device at the minimum rate necessary.
+Syringing is permitted during signs of drought stress and wilt (curled leaves, footprinting, purpling). - All allowed athletic field irrigation must be applied in a manner to assure that no runoff, puddling or excessive watering occurs. - Irrigation is prohibited on athletic fields that are not scheduled for use within the next 120-day period. - Water may be used for the daily maintenance of pitching mounds, home plate areas and base areas with the use of hand held containers or hand held hoses equipped with an automatic shutoff device at the minimum rate necessary. - Skinned infield areas may utilize water to control dust and improve playing surface conditions utilizing hand held containers or hand held hoses equipped with an automatic shutoff device at the minimum rate necessary no earlier than two hours prior to official game time.

-VWP Individual Permit No. 06-1574, Minor Modification No. 2 Part I - Special Conditions Page 34 of 35
+VWP Individual Permit No. 06-1574, Minor Modification No. 3 Part I - Special Conditions Page 34 of 35